Colour: Deep ruby

-Palate: The tannins are well integrated, fine and textured.
+Aroma and Palate: The nose is complex, with juicy aromas of plum, blackcurrant, bramble, black cherry.
+Subtle hints of cloves and lavender are accompanied by black pepper and dark chocolate.
+The tannins are well integrated, fine, and textured.
 Dark berries with a hint of spice envelope the palate, together with a rich and delectable rounded finish.

-TA: 5.4 g/l
+TA: 6.4 g/l

-RS: 4.4 g/l
+RS: 4.3 g/l

 Vineyards in the Bottelary Hills are planted at varying heights from 150m to up to 400m above sea level.
-All of these factors contribute to crafting unique, distinctive wines with a sense of place.
+All these factors contribute to crafting unique, distinctive wines with a sense of place.

 The grapes were hand harvested in small crates in the early hours of the morning to keep the grapes cool and preserve flavours.
 Grapes are cooled further overnight in our on-site cold room (3°C) and processed the following day.
 Bunch sorting as well as berry sorting is practiced making sure only the best grapes are used in our wines.
 The grapes are gently rolled off the stems, preventing the extraction of harsh unwanted phenolics.

 The grapes were destemmed to a stainless-steel tank for a maceration period of 1-2 weeks.
 Once spontaneous fermentation sets in, we inoculated with yeast.
 A combination of Punch Downs and Pump-overs were done 3 times a day during fermentation.